-The reason why is, typically, because with broad match keywords, you basically assign to Google these keywords can appear in any order but they can also be replaced with synonyms, words that Google’s system says are similar.
-Misspellings as well and plurals and all those factors will come in but basically they're very loose and not really to be used on any account unless it has been very well optimised with other factors that we’ll come onto.
+The reason why is typically because, with broad match keywords, you basically assign to Google these keywords can appear in any order but they can also be replaced with synonyms, words that Google’s system says are similar.
+Misspellings as well and plurals and all those factors will come in but basically, they're very loose and not really to be used on any account unless it has been very well optimized with other factors that we’ll come onto.

 Then we go on to exact.
 As the name suggests, that’s it.
 They’ve always been on colour television, that’s the only phrase for which my advert would appear.
 Now if you're starting out as a novice advertiser, that would give you the tightest level of control.
 Conversely, gives you the most restrictions so you'll be missing opportunities but it might be if you're in a very specific niche and you know exactly the phrases that your prospects would use to find you, start with exact match.

 Now, we then have negative keywords.
 Negatives are to be used on all AdWords but basically the looser you guess, if you're using broad match or modified broad match, they're absolutely essentially but even with phrase match, it’s important we have negative keywords.
 What it means, they're basically words that we use to stop your adverts showing for irrelevant search queries.
 Let’s have a look at negative keywords in a little bit more detail.
 First of all, we connect the campaign level or an ad group level or even now we’ve got the ability to create what’s called a list, a negative keyword list in a shared library which means we can apply those keywords across multiple campaigns.